 The way a practitioner processes information—the way they think—is also a major difference between modalities.
 According to psychologists, we humans have two main ways of thinking, known as rational-analytical and experiential-intuitive.
 We all use both methods of thinking but habitually trust one more than the other.
 A rational-analytical thinker will assess, diagnose and decide on a mode of treatment for a physical problem.
 An experiential-intuitive thinker will establish a sensory dialogue of action-reaction allowing intuitive insights to guide the treatment.
 At the extremes, these types of thinkers do not understand each other and so, as a receiver of bodywork, you are likely to get the best results from a practitioner whose modus operandi you understand or, at least, appreciate.

 Medicine has become synonymous with pharmacological intervention: medicate physical ills, medicate psychological ills.
 Therapy, on the other hand, has been dominated by counselling, with a recent shift towards self-regulation of behavior via mindfulness practices.
 But direct interaction with the physical body has been neglected, both in medicine and therapy.
 Even physiotherapy—the hands-on interface of modern medicine—has become largely a hands-off provider of advisory exercises for physical dysfunctions.
 Where (in any of this) is any awareness of the irrefutable interdependence between psychological, emotional and physical well-being?
 The research is there.
 The evidence is there.
 But the old school approach, of treating mind and body separately, persists.

-Enter mindful bodywork, a form of therapy in which physical, mental, and emotional interdependencies are addressed at the same time via the one thing that does all three—the interoceptive system of the body-brain.
+Bodywork at its best is a form of therapy in which physical, mental, and emotional interdependencies are addressed at the same time via the one thing that does all three—the interoceptive system of the body-brain.